rs239/schema/docs/source/recipes/index.rst

 This organization of data might be tricky to integrate with a method which expects *each* modality to be available for *all* cells and has difficulty accomodating partial coverage of some modalities.
 Of course, you could always fall back to an integrative approach that treats each modality’s cell population as independent, but then you miss out on the simultaneously-multimodal aspect of this data.

 With Schema, you can have your cake and eat it too!
 We do 6 two-way integrations (RNA-seq as the primary modality against each of the other modalities) using the subsets of cells available in each case.
 Schema’s interpretable and linear framework makes it easy to combine these.
 Once Schema computes the optimal transformation of RNA-seq that aligns it with, say, ATAC-seq, we apply that transformation to the entire RNA-seq dataset including cells that do *not* have ATAC-seq data.

 Such full-dataset extensions of the pairwise syntheses can then be stacked together.
-Doing Leiden clustering on it would enable us to infer cell types by integrating information from all modalities.
-As we will show below, doing so improves quality of cell type inference over what you would get just from RNA-seq.
-Similarly for feature selection, the Schema's computed feature weights for each two-way synthesis can be averaged to get the gene importances for the overall synthesis.
-In a completely automated fashion and without any knowledge of tissue’s source or biology, we’ll find that the genes Schema identifies as important for agreement between RNA-seq data and the epigenetic modalities turn out to be very relevant to neuronal function and disease.
+Doing Leiden clustering on the result would enable us to infer cell types by integrating information from all modalities.
+As we will show below, Schema's synthesis helps improve the quality of cell type inference over what you could get just from RNA-seq.
+Similarly for feature selection, Schema's computed feature weights for each two-way synthesis can be averaged to get the genes important to the overall synthesis.
+In a completely automated fashion and without any knowledge of tissue’s source or biology, we’ll find that the genes Schema identifies as important turn out to be very relevant to neuronal function and disease.
+Ready for more?

 First, you will need the data.
-The original is available on GEO (`GSE152020`_) but the individual modalities are huge (e.g., the ATAC-seq peak-counts are in a 14095x2443832 sparse matrix!).
+The original is available on GEO (`GSE152020`_) but the individual modalities are huge (e.g., the ATAC-seq peak-counts are in a 14,095 x 2,443,832 sparse matrix!).
 This is not unusual--- epigenetic modalites are typically very sparse (we discuss why this matters in `Paired RNA-seq and ATAC-seq`_).
 As a preprocessing step, we hence performed a singular value decomposition (SVD) of these modalities and also reduced the RNA-seq data to its 4,000 highly variable genes.
 An AnnData object with all this preprocessing is available here (please remember to also cite the original study if you use this dataset) :

 .. code-block:: bash